RadioAstronomySoftwareGroup/pyuvdata/docs/uvcal_tutorial.rst

 d) Reading multiple files.
 **************************
-If any of the read methods (:meth:`pyuvdata.UVCal.read_calfits`, :meth:`pyuvdata.UVCal.read_fhd_cal`) are given a list of files, each file will be read in succession and added to the previous.
+If you pass a list of files to the read or from_file methods (:meth:`pyuvdata.UVCal.read`, :meth:`pyuvdata.UVCal.from_file`), each file will be read in succession and combined with the previous file(s).

 .. code-block:: python